System Failure: The Way Guest Posts Usually Work

 Common Questions

 Editors are tired of general advice.
-They want specific, real data from what you are doing right now—like a test that failed, a unique internal process, or something you learned from a customer.
-By focusing on "reporting unique facts" instead of "acting like an expert," you take the pressure off.
-You aren't trying out for a role; you are providing a missing piece of the industry puzzle.
+They want specific, real data from what you are doing right now — like a test that failed, a unique internal process, or something you learned from a customer.
+Shifting your framing from "acting like an expert" to "reporting unique facts" removes all the pressure.
+You aren’t trying out for a role; you are providing a missing piece of the industry puzzle.

 The time issue only exists if you treat guest posting as writing something completely new every time.
-To save time, stop writing from scratch.
+Stop writing from scratch.

 Try Document Drafting: Record a 15-minute meeting where your team discusses strategy, turn the recording into text, and then have an editor clean it up into a guest post.
 This turns your normal work discussions into content.
 If you are solving problems for clients, you are already "writing" your posts; you just need to capture that work.
 One hour of "capturing" can create three valuable articles.